The perfect partner for your international journey. We’re here to support you as you begin your new life in the UK.

 Are you ready to move?

-Moving to a new country takes careful planning.
+Moving to a new country/region takes careful planning.
 Here are some of the things you may need to think about before you move, or soon after arriving.

 Research your housing options.
 A number of websites will show you what’s available in your chosen area.
 Common sites include Zoopla and Rightmove within the UK, but you’ll find a number of local estate agent sites useful as well as the local newspaper.
 When choosing an area, you’ll need to consider transport links, catchment areas for local schools, the social scene and average cost of living.